Tables of subspace codes: Structure of the website

 Given one of these three views, a table entry may consist of \begin{itemize} \item a range $l$--$u$: An example is given by the parameters $q=2$, $n=7$, $d=4$, $k=3$, where $l=333$ and $u=381$.
-The meaning is that for the corresponding maximum cardinality of a constant dimension code only the lower bound $l$ and the upper bound $u$ is known, i.e., $333\le A_2(7,4;3)\le 381$ in the example. \item a \textbf{bold} number $m$: An example is given by the parameters $q=2$, $n=10$, $d=8$, $k=4$, where $m=65$.
+The meaning is that for the corresponding maximum cardinality of a constant dimension code only the lower bound $l$ and the upper bound $u$ is known, i.e., $333\le A_2(7,4;3)\le 381$ in the example.\footnote{The lower bound $333$ has been determined in \cite{heinlein2019subspace}.
+If the upper bound $381$ is attained, then the corresponding automorphism group can have an order of at most two~\cite{fano_aut}.} \item a \textbf{bold} number $m$: An example is given by the parameters $q=2$, $n=10$, $d=8$, $k=4$, where $m=65$.
 The meaning is that the corresponding maximum cardinality of a constant dimension code is exactly determined, i.e., $A_2(10,8;4)=65$ in the example. \item a \textbf{bold} number $m$ with an asterisk and a number $l$ in brackets: An example is given by the parameters $q=2$, $n=6$, $d=4$, $k=3$, where $m=77$ and $l=5$.
 The meaning is that the corresponding maximum cardinality of a constant dimension code is exactly determined and all optimal codes have been classified up to isomorphism, i.e., $A_2(6,4;3)=77$ and there are exactly $5$ isomorphism types in the example, see \cite{hkk77}.
 Another example is given for the parameters $q=2$, $n=6$, $d=4$, and $k=2$, where there are exactly $131,044$ isomorphism types of constant dimension codes attaining cardinality $A_2(6,4;2)=21$, see \cite{MR2475427}. \item a \textbf{bold} number $m$ with a lower bound $\ge l$ in brackets: An example is given by the parameters $q=2$, $n=13$, $d=4$, $k=3$, where $m=1597245$ and $l=512$.
 The meaning is that the corresponding maximum cardinality of a constant dimension code is exactly determined and there are at least $l$ isomorphism classes of optimal codes. \end{itemize} Each nontrivial table entry is clickable and then yields further information on several lower and upper bounds, see Subsection~\ref{subsec_implemented_constructions} and Subsection~\ref{subsec_cdc_upper} for the details.

 In some cases, e.g., for the parameters $q=2$, $n=6$, $d=4$, and $k=3$, the corresponding codes are also available for download using the button called ``file''.
 The format of these codes is mostly GAP\footnote{\url{http://www.gap-system.org}} or MAGMA\footnote{\url{http://magma.maths.usyd.edu.au}}.